-This is presumably mostly controlled by latitude (i.e. the further North or South, the more suitable the site will tend to be for deep-water formation).
+This is presumably mostly a function of latitude (i.e. the further North or South, the more suitable the site will tend to be for deep-water formation) and to some extent season.
 There will also be an influence of the prescribed planetary albedo (which includes the effect of clouds) as well as of sea-ice (if it exists).